RowanBelden/Portfolio/README.md

 <a name="top"></a>
 <hr>

 ## Welcome!
-This is a little about me and a sampling of my work.
+My Name is Rowan Belden and this is a little about me & a sampling of my work
 [<img src="https://user-images.githubusercontent.com/91146906/162140860-bfb69654-5603-49bd-a7a1-a836ab1c772c.svg" height="35"/>](#education)
 [<img src="https://user-images.githubusercontent.com/91146906/152290724-72946642-3e58-4ba3-b5b8-b687628526b1.svg" height="35"/>](#DanielsDistinction)
 [<img src="https://user-images.githubusercontent.com/91146906/162140921-207cd392-cfe5-40e6-a84e-0a16e19e405a.svg" height="35"/>](#profExp)